 As a business partner at RoVino since the beginning, Antonia has been able to pass down several of her family’s recipes and incorporate many of them into the current menu at RoVino.

-Vincenzo was born in San Diego, California, the son of two Little Italy locally raised natives, Nick Bruno and Rosalie D’Acquisto.
-Both the Bruno and D’Acquisto families have been extensively involved in the Little Italy community as residents and business owners.
-Vincenzo’s grandfather (who he was named after) came to Little Italy in 1949 and was the proprietor of the famous Vincenzo’s Barber Shop on India Street while also working at his father’s restaurant, the critically acclaimed Venetian Restaurant in Point Loma.
+Vincenzo (Vince) is the son of Nick and Rosalie, and his parents have strong ties to the little Italy community in San Diego.
+Vincenzo’s grandfather (who he was named after) came to Little Italy in 1949 and was the proprietor of the famous Vince’s Barber Shop on India Street.

 As one of the owners of RoVino, Vince has the heart of an entrepreneur and is building upon his family’s heritage of operating businesses in a local community.
 Vince graduated from San Diego State University in 2016 with a degree in Business Management, with an emphasis in Accounting.

 Director of Special Events

 AnnaMaria Sanfilippo has worked in the hotel industry for over 30 years, most recently with The Westin San Diego as Director of Catering and Convention Services.
 Her passion is developing lasting relationships with her clients while providing exceptional and detailed service for every catering event.
 AnnaMaria is excited to be the new Director of Special Events with Rovino Restaurants Fine Catering.
 In her free time, AnnaMaria enjoys dining at new restaurants, in addition to cooking her favorite Sicilian meals at home for family and friends.